pyamg/pyamg/README.md

 The predominant portion of PyAMG is written in Python with a smaller amount of supporting C++ code for performance critical operations.

-# PyAMG Objectives

-**ease of use**

-- interface is accessible to non-experts
-- extensive documentation and references

-**speed**

-- solves problems with millions of unknowns efficiently
-- core multigrid algorithms are implemented in C++ and translated through SWIG
-- sparse matrix support provided by scipy.sparse

-**readability**

-- source code is organized into intuitive components

-**extensibility**

-- core components can be reused to implement additional techniques
-- new features are easy integrated

-**experimentation**

-- facilitates rapid prototyping and analysis of multigrid methods

-**portability**

-- tested on several platforms
-- relies only on Python, NumPy, and SciPy

 # Example Usage

 PyAMG is easy to use!
 The following code constructs a two-dimensional Poisson problem and solves the resulting linear system with Classical AMG.